Skip to main content

 Menstrual cups

-For menstrual cups, you might consider:
+For menstrual cups, someone might consider:

-• Intimina Ziggy Cup 2 (size A).This cup boasts a reinforced, flexible petal-thin body that is easy to insert and conforms to the shape of your body so you can't feel it at all.
-It is made entirely of 100% medical-grade silicone which makes it completely body-safe.
-It's an eco-friendly period solution you can use over and over again for up to two years.
+• Intimina Ziggy Cup 2 (size A).
+This cup has a reinforced, flexible petal-thin body that is easy to insert and conforms to the shape of someone’s body so people can't feel it at all.
+It is made entirely of 100 percent medical-grade silicone.
+It's an eco-friendly period solution people can use over and over again for up to two years.

-This content is for informational purposes only and is not medical advice.
-Consult your health care provider before taking any vitamins or supplements, and prior to beginning or changing any health care practices.
+This content is for informational purposes only and is not intended to replace professional medical advice, diagnosis or treatment.
+Consult your health care provider if you have any questions about medications, vitamins or supplements you may be considering or changes to your wellness or health care routines.

 You may also like